Skip to main content

 Before starting the integration process, ensure your repository contains a valid zerops.yml configuration file located in the root directory.
 This file is essential for defining the build, deploy, and run processes.
 For detailed information on how to create or modify this file, refer to the Zerops YAML configuration guide.

-Follow these steps to connect your GitHub repository with Zerops:
+Follow these steps to connect your GitHub repository directly with Zerops:

 1. Access Service Settings